-“Portrait of A Lady On Fire” is Aesthetically Beautiful, But A Bit of A Snore At Times (Contains Spoilers)
+“Portrait of A Lady On Fire” is Beautiful, But Dull (Contains Spoilers)

 Since I’m going to be controversial by, well being critical of a critically acclaimed film, I might as go for it and say that I felt similarly to this film as I did to Call Me By Your Name, that is, it had beautiful cinamatography, but I felt a bit bored by it and disapointed by the ending.
 Also, if you don’t speak French, you will have to read a lot of subtitles.
 I was able to catch only a few phrases from my French class education.
 There were camera shots of Heloise and Marianne at beach, that had parellels to great paintings, like that of John William Waterhouse.
 I also enjoyed the historical costumes, and the painting that made me long for my own lady muse.